LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-checklist.md

 and Transient outperform Erasure, which does not assign any blame, and, therefore, implies usefulness of blame assignments.

-TODO: This seems to imply that we are proposing or assuming the way that real "rational programmers" would behave.
-Should we try to answer or clarify about that?

 Comments for author
 -------------------